 During an airborne human factors experiment, certificated pilots failed to see a common type of quadcopter during 28 of 40 close encounters, researchers with Oklahoma State University and Embry-Riddle Aeronautical University reported.

 In other words, the pilots got a bead on the invading drone in 12 out of 40 cases, or only about 30 percent of the time.
 When the drone was not moving, the task became even more difficult.
 A mere three out of 22 motionless drones were spotted by the pilots.
-Drones were detected at distances of between 213 and 2,324 feet.
+Drones were detected at distances of between 213 and 2,324 feet (65 and 708 meters).

 These findings, published in the International Journal of Aviation, Aeronautics, and Aerospace (IJAAA), illustrate a real and growing threat to aviation safety, said Dr. Ryan J. Wallace, assistant professor of Aeronautical Science at Embry-Riddle.